aws/karpenter-provider-aws/website/content/en/pre-docs/provisioner-crd.md

 ## spec.requirements

-Kubernetes defines the following [well known labels]([[link]]), and cloud providers (e.g., AWS) implement them.
-They are defined at the "spec.requirements" section of the provisioner CRD.
+Kubernetes defines the following [Well-Known Labels](https://kubernetes.io/docs/reference/labels-annotations-taints/), and cloud providers (e.g., AWS) implement them.
+They are defined at the "spec.requirements" section of the Provisioner API.

 These well known labels may be specified at the provisioner level, or in a workload definition (e.g., nodeSelector on a pod.spec).
 If the two conflict, the provisioner controls.
 In other words, a podspec may not override the provisioner with respect to constraints.

 For example, the instance type may be specified using a nodeSelector in a workload definition.
-If the instance type requested at the workload (e.g., pod) level is not included in the provisioner list, karpenter will not create a node or schedule the pod.
+If the instance type requested at the workload (i.e., pod) level is not included in the provisioner list, Karpenter will not create a node or schedule the pod.

 📝 None of these values are required.

 ### Instance Types

-- key: `topology.kubernetes.io/instance-type`
+- key: `node.kubernetes.io/instance-type`

 Generally, instance types should be a list and not a single value.
 Leaving this field undefined is recommended, as it maximizes choices for efficiently placing pods.